redbadger/rugged-redis/README.md

 *  `type` reference type as a number (`GIT_REF_OID` or `GIT_REF_SYMBOLIC` in libgit2)
 *  `target` reference target as a string - either an OID as a string, or a symbolic target

-### Redis connection
+## Redis connection

 Both backends share a single Redis connection across all their instances, which is important when you use a service that limits the number of connections.
 Each ruby process still gets its own connection.

-### Missing features
+## Missing features

 The redis backend doesn't yet support reflog.
 Rugged Redis is also currently the only test suite of the backend implementation, which isn't ideal.

-Another big missing feature is packed format support for ODB, which means no support for network transfers or importing existing repos using packed format.
+The big missing feature is packed format support for ODB, which means no support for network transfers or importing existing repos using packed format.

 ## Contributing